DeepNinja07x/Python_Scripts/README.md

 - Step 2: Make the Changes.
 Keep in mind the changes should be according to the contributing guidelines.
 - Step 3: Commit the changes.
 - Step 4: Click on Pull Request.
+- Step 5: If PR gets merged, edit the Readme.md file and add yourself in the **Contributors' Wall** section.
 - For more detailed steps for __How to Contribute__ or __How to Sync__, follow [__CONTRIBUTING.md__](https://github.com/DeepNinja07x/Python_Scripts/blob/master/CONTRIBUTING.md) file.
 #### Voila.....
 You just made your first Pull Request.